Global learning and cultural immersion

-- Teaches skills that can be applied anywhere in the world.
+- Teach skills that can be applied anywhere in the world.

-- Helps students discover career and life opportunities.
+- Help students discover career and life opportunities.

-- Gives students practice in adapting to new environments.
+- Give students practice in adapting to new environments.

-- Exposes students to peers and scholars from other countries.
+- Expose students to peers and scholars from other regions and countries.

 - Bruce and Marlene Jannusch Scholarship